Structure of Little League Baseball and Softball

 The headquarters building is the focal point of the Little League complex of 66 acres in the Borough of South Williamsport, located south of the city of Williamsport on U.S. Route 15, a main north-south highway connecting Buffalo, New York and Washington, D.C.
-The plot contains six diamonds, including one regulation diamond for Senior and Big League play, practice facilities, housing, dining and recreation areas, Howard J. Lamade Stadium and Little League Volunteer Stadium (sites of the annual World Series in August), the John W. Lundy Conference Center, and the Peter J. McGovern Little League Museum.
+The plot contains six diamonds, including one regulation diamond for Senior League play, practice facilities, housing, dining and recreation areas, Howard J. Lamade Stadium and Little League Volunteer Stadium (sites of the annual World Series in August), the John W. Lundy Conference Center, and the Peter J. McGovern Little League Museum.

 The Little League International headquarters building houses all administrative and business offices of Little League, as well as facilities for storage and mailing of large quantities of materials distributed annually to local leagues.
 Its operation is geared to five-day-a-week service throughout the year.

 More than 300 games are played on Little League International diamonds from June to mid-August.
 Under scrutiny of Little League International personnel, these games offer opportunities for research in many areas of playing situations.
 As a result, new techniques in safety, training, equipment, etc., are constantly in view.